mrezaei92/TriHorn-Net/README.md

 # TriHorNet
-This is the PyTorch implementation of TriHornNet
+This repository contains the PyTorch implementation of TriHornNet.
+It contains easy instruction to replicate the results reported in the paper.
 arXiv preprint can be found at: https://X.com

 ### Introduction